Engineering Deep Dive

 Hardware Fingerprinting

-License tokens are Ed25519-signed by the server.
-The client verifies offline with a hardcoded 32-byte public key.
-No network needed for validation.
+License tokens are cryptographically signed by the server.
+The client verifies them offline using an embedded certificate — no network needed for validation.

 Anti-Reset Protection